ClydeShen/workflow-frontend-engineer-technical-assessment/README.md

 ```

-By the requirement, the router only accept two path `/login` and `/dashboard`, other path should redirect to `/login` (including the index path `/`)
+By the requirement, the router only accept two path `/login` and `/dashboard`, other paths should redirect to `/login` (including the index path `/`)

 User should not able to visit `/dashboard` before the login process

 Once user success signin from `/login` page, the page should redirect to `/dashboard` automaticlly.

-The user token stored under `sessionStorage`, so as long as the browser opened, the user should able to access `/dashboard`.
+The user token stored under `sessionStorage`, so as long as the browser open, the user should able to access `/dashboard`.
 If the browser closed or `sessionStorage` is cleared by user, the user should not able to access `/dashboard`

+`-----------------------------------------`

 # Workflow Frontend Engineer Technical Assessment